Action Required: Sustainability and ESG-Related Regulations Are on the Rise Globally

 Many state and local governments and utility providers across the U.S. offer a wide variety of incentive opportunities, such as cash grants, rebates, or tax credits, to encourage businesses and consumers to invest in electric or hybrid cars and EV infrastructure.

-For example, in California, the recently launched Golden State Priority Project provides companies with an opportunity to offset up to $100,000 of the cost for purchasing and installing eligible direct current fast chargers.
+For example, in California, the recently launched second phase of the Golden State Priority Project provides companies with an opportunity to offset up to $100,000 of the cost for purchasing and installing eligible direct current fast chargers.
 Last summer California also adopted additional rules that require all new passenger vehicles sold in the state to be zero emissions by 2035.

 What This Means: The auto industry must analyze costs, tax incentives and operational capacity to maximize return on investment in their transition to the production and sale of electric vehicles.
 To address uncertainties, organizations should develop business strategies, shift their operating models and prioritize opportunities to create a roadmap to guide transition.
 Advisors can help provide reliable, data-driven insights to take advantage of emerging trends and set a strategic course forward.
 Advisors can also help organizations across industries identify incentive programs for electric vehicles and charging infrastructure and apply for those programs.

 What’s Trending: Governments are also seeking to achieve emissions reduction targets by reducing emissions from aviation.
 Regulators are pushing for more efficient planes and for use of lower carbon intensity biofuels to power aircraft, known as sustainable aviation fuel (SAF).
-Aviation generated more than 2% of global energy-related GHG emissions in 2021, according to the IEA.
+Aviation accounted for 2% of global energy-related CO2 emissions in 2022, according to the IEA.

 India has said it will develop a SAF mandate in the near future, and the U.K.’s Jet Zero Strategy says SAF mandates will be in place by 2025.